D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

 \subsection{Hyperbolic Embedding Learning}

-Hyperbolic embeddings can incur smaller data distortion for real-world graphs which motivates our investigation of utilizing hyperbolic GNN as the backbone.
-To perform message passing in hyperbolic space, the general \emph{efficient} approach is to move basic operations of hyperbolic space to the tangent space, and then leverage Euclidean counterparts~\cite{hyperbolicgat,gil}.
+To perform message passing in hyperbolic space, the general \emph{efficient} approach is to move basic operations of hyperbolic space to the tangent space~\cite{hyperbolicgat,gil}.
 Given $\mathcal{G}$ and $\mathbf{x}_{i}^{0, E}$, we first obtain $\mathbf{x}_{i}^{0, H}$ by applying \expmap map $\exp _{\mathbf{0}}^{c^{0}}(\cdot)$ to map the Euclidean input feature $\mathbf{x}_{i}^{0, E}$ into hyperbolic space with curvature $-c^{0}\in \mathbb{R}$, where $c^{0}$ is learned in training.
-Hyperbolic message passing (Eq.~\ref{equa:weight_multi} to \ref{equa:hyper_non_linear}) is then performed by multiple layers (forming the \emph{Hyperbolic Graph Embedding Layers} in Fig.~\ref{fig:model} (b)).
+Hyperbolic message passing (Eqs.~\ref{equa:weight_multi} to \ref{equa:hyper_non_linear}) is then performed by multiple layers (forming the \emph{Hyperbolic Graph Embedding Layers} in Fig.~\ref{fig:model} (b)).
 The layer is indexed by $\ell$, ranging from $1$ to a pre-defined integer $l$.

 (1) \textit{Hyperbolic Feature Transformation} is performed by